godaddy/node-priam/README.md

 Release Notes
 -------------
+ - `0.8.5`: Changed config to look up consistency level enum if given a string Added resultTransformers to drivers and queries-- synchronous functions that are mapped over query results Query consistency is set to driver's at instantiation, rather than being looked up at execution if not present Added `query` method to base driver, alias for `cql`
  - `0.8.4`: Modified `Batch.execute()` to send timestamps as parameters instead of CQL strings.
  - `0.8.3`: Added `Query.single()`, `Query.first()`, and `Query.all()` enhancements.
  - `0.8.2`: Added generalized `Batch.add()` that can take a `Query` or `Batch` argument.